klatremis/esphome-for-bms/README.md

 ## Supported hardware
 Seplos BMS
-* Multi Seplos BMS 2.0 V16
+* Multiple or standalone Seplos BMS 2.0 V16 (with CAN to master, the master cant be monitored this way over rs485)

 ## Requirements
 * ESP32